-6. Other Student Records
+f.
+Other Student Records

-School system personnel may also keep other student records but must review such records annually and destroy them when their usefulness is no longer apparent or when the student leaves the school system.
+School system personnel may also keep other student records but must review such records annually and destroy them in accordance with Section K of this policy.

-7. Sole Possession, Employment, and Law Enforcement Records
+2. Records Not Considered Education Records (Sole Possession, Employment, and Law Enforcement Records)

-Student records do not include, and release of information under this policy does not apply to:
+Student education records do not include, and release of information under this policy does not apply to:

-- a. records made by teachers, counselors, and administrators that are in the sole possession of the maker thereof and that are not accessible or revealed to any other person except a substitute; - b. employment records of student employees if those records relate exclusively to the student in his or her capacity as an employee and are not made available for any other use; and c. records created by a law enforcement unit of the school system if created for a law enforcement purpose and maintained solely by the law enforcement unit of the school system.
-This does not include information obtained from the student's confidential file or other educational records that is contained in a law enforcement record.
+a. records made by teachers, counselors, and administrators that are in the sole possession of the maker thereof and that are not accessible or revealed to any other person except a substitute;

+b. employment records of student employees if those records relate exclusively to the student in his or her capacity as an employee and are not made available for any other use; and c. records created by a law enforcement unit of the school system if created for a law enforcement purpose and maintained solely by the law enforcement unit of the school system.
+However, a law enforcement record containing information that was obtained from a student's confidential file or other education records must be treated as an education record and may be released only in accordance with this policy.